AlexanderPaulStevens/Quantifying-Explainability/README.md

 - BPIC2015: https://data.4tu.nl/articles/dataset/BPI_Challenge_2015_Municipality_2/12697349/1

-Finally, the folders contain the figures and plot from the original paper
+Finally, the folders contain additional figures and plots that have not been used in the paper.